What is psoriasis?

 Request an appointment

-Call Dermatology and Skin Health, one of the leading dermatologists in New Hampshire, to schedule an appointment today to help alleviate your case of psoriasis.
+Call Dermatology and Skin Health, one of the leading dermatologists in New Hampshire and Massachusetts, to schedule an appointment today to help alleviate your case of psoriasis.
 Caring professionals are waiting to help you.
-The Dover office can be reached at 742-5556.
+To find out which treatment option will work for you, request a consultation online or give us a call at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody).

 *Individual results may vary; not a guarantee.